-When in basic colours mode, a single byte stores the colour information for each attribute cell, and is formatted in the standard way as follows:
+In basic colours mode using single byte colour, each attribute cell is formatted in the standard Spectrum manner as follows:

 The ink bits define the colour used for those pixels that are set in the display file, and the paper bits define the colour used for those pixels that are reset.
 Both values are composed of 3 bits, yielding a range of 8 colours for each.
 When coupled with the bright bit a total of 16 different colour values are produced, although only 15 of these are unique since black and bright black display the same.
+When the flash bit is set, the paper and ink colours swap over at a fixed frequency of 1.565 Hz.